-Other drugs of abuse (amphetamines,

-heroin, anabolic steroids; some common legal drugs, such as caffeine, L-asparaginase and pseudoephedrine found in over-thecounter decongestants; and phenylpropanolamine (over-the-counter "diet pills" and cold and flu pills) increase incidence of stroke in those < 40.
+- Other drugs of abuse (amphetamines, heroin, anabolic steroids; some common legal drugs, such as caffeine, L-asparaginase and pseudoephedrine found in over-the-counter decongestants; and phenylpropanolamine (over-the-counter "diet pills" and cold and flu pills) increase incidence of stroke in those < 40.
 Many are vasoconstrictors, causing BPs to rise.
-Ecstasy (MDMA): deaths are related to massive cerebral hemorrhage.

-- Head and neck injuries: May damage the cerebrovascular system and cause a small number of strokes.
+Ecstasy (MDMA): deaths are related to massive cerebral hemorrhage. - Head and neck injuries: May damage the cerebrovascular system and cause a small number of strokes.
 Traumatic brain injury may cause bleeding within the brain leading to damage like a hemorrhagic stroke.
 Neck injury, when associated with spontaneous tearing of the vertebral or carotid arteries caused by sudden and severe extension of the neck, neck rotation, or pressure on the artery, is a contributing cause of stroke, especially in young adults.
-Often called "beautyparlor syndrome," referring to extending the neck backwards over a sink for hair-washing.
-Neck calisthenics, "bottoms-up" drinking, and performed chiropractic improperly manipulation of the neck can also put strain on the vertebral and carotid arteries, possibly leading to ischemic stroke. - Infections: Recent infections may act with other risk factors to add a small risk.
+Often called "beauty-parlor syndrome," referring to extending the neck backwards over a sink for hair-washing.
+Neck calisthenics, "bottoms-up" drinking, and improperly performed chiropractic manipulation of the neck can also put strain on the vertebral and carotid arteries. possibly leading to ischemic stroke. - Infections: Recent infections may act with other risk factors to add a small risk.
 The immune system responds to infection by increasing inflammation and the infection-fighting properties of blood.
-This increases the number of clotting factors leading to an increased risk of embolic-ischemic stroke. - Genetic risk factors: Although there may not be a single genetic factor associated with stroke, genes play a large role in the s play a large role in the expression of stroke risk factors such as HTN, heart disease, DM, and vascular malformations.
+This increases the number of clotting factors leading to an increased risk of embolic-ischemic stroke.

+Genetic risk factors: Although there may not be a single genetic factor associated with stroke, genes play a large role in the expression of stroke risk factors such as HTN, heart disease, DM, and vascular malformations.
+It's possible that increased familial risk for stroke is due to environmental factors, such as a common sedentary lifestyle or poor eating habits, rather than heredity.
-Vascular malformations may have the strongest genetic link

-of all risk factors.
+Vascular malformations may have the strongest genetic link of all risk factors.
 A vascular malformation is an abnormally formed blood vessel or group of blood vessels.
 One genetic vascular disease called CADASIL (cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy) is a rare, genetically inherited, congenital vascular disease of the brain that causes strokes, subcortical dementia, migraine-like headaches, and psychiatric disturbances.
 CADASIL is debilitating and symptoms usually surface around age 45.
 The exact incidence of CADASIL is unknown.
 (Circulation, Jan.
 2013)

-Previous stroke or transient ischemic attack (TIA) also raises the risk of (recurrent)
+Previous stroke or transient ischemic attack (TIA) also raises the risk of (recurrent) stroke.

-stroke.